nsrau/azure-docs.it-it/articles/biztalk-services/integration-hybrid-connection-create-manage.md

 >

 ## <a name="CreateHybridConnection"></a>Creare una connessione ibrida
-Una connessione ibrida può essere creata in [le connessioni ibride di servizio App di Azure](../app-service/app-service-hybrid-connections.md) **o** utilizzando [API REST di servizi BizTalk](https://msdn.microsoft.com/library/azure/dn232347.aspx).
+È possibile creare una connessione ibrida in [Connessioni ibride del Servizio app di Azure](../app-service/app-service-hybrid-connections.md) **o** tramite le [API REST di Servizi BizTalk](https://msdn.microsoft.com/library/azure/dn232347.aspx).

 <!-- **To create Hybrid Connections using Web Apps**, see [Connect Azure Web Apps to an On-Premises Resource](../app-service-web/web-sites-hybrid-connection-get-started.md).
 You can also install the Hybrid Connection Manager (HCM) from your web app, which is the preferred method.  -->